ros-mobile-robots/ros-mobile-robots.github.io/docs/theory/robot-vision/image-processing.md

 The weights of a convolutional neural network that it updates during training are the values inside the filter kernels.

-In deep convolutional neural networks the individual filter kernels are stacked which increases the depth of a convolutional filter (or kernel), similar to the channels of a color image.
+In deep convolutional neural networks the individual filter kernels are stacked which increases the depth of a convolutional filter (or kernel), similar to the channels of a color image are stacked.
 Using stacked filters yields more features from an input image but also increases the number of learnable weights (filter values).
+In traditional filters the values of filter weights were set explicitly, but neural networks will actually learn the best filter weights as they train on a set of image data.

 ## References